aziis98/preact-css-extract/README.md

 setupPreactClasslist()
 ```

-And add a `types.d.ts` file to your project with the following content to extend the Preact JSX types:
+And add a global `types.d.ts` file to your project with the following content to extend the Preact JSX types:

 ```ts
 /// <reference path="../node_modules/preact-css-extract/preact-classlist.d.ts" />